EbookFoundation/free-programming-books/docs/CONTRIBUTING-es.md

     CORRECTO  : * [Un recurso recuperado a partir de su línea de tiempo](https://web.archive.org/web/20211016123456/http://example.com/) - John Doe (HTML) *(:card_file_box: archivado)*
     ```

+### Alphabetical order

+- When there are multiple titles beginning with the same letter order them by the second, and so on.
+For example: `aa` comes before `ab`.
+- `one two` comes before `onetwo`

+If you see a misplaced link, check the linter error message to know which lines should be swapped.

 <!----><a id="notes"></a>
 ### Anotaciones